trustgraph-ai/trustgraph/README.md

 20. **The Commission focused its attention on safety aspects of future flights.**
 ```

-If it looks like something isn't working, try following the graph-rag
-logs:
+For an errors with the `RAG` proces, check the following log:
 ```
 docker logs -f trustgraph-graph-rag-1
 ```

-If you get an answer to your query, Graph RAG is working!
+### More RAG Test Queries

-If you want to try different queries try modifying the
+If you want to try different RAG queries, modify the `tests/test-graph-rag` script.
-script you ran at `tests/test-graph-rag`.

 ### Shutting Down

-It's best to shut down all Docker containers and volumes.
+When shutting down the pipeline, it's best to shut down all Docker containers and volumes.

 ```
 docker-compose -f docker-compose-<azure/ollama/claude/vertexai>.yaml down --volumes